 The real cost, though, could affect the entire pet travel community.
-Hotels are choosing to stop welcoming canine guests, due to problems with barking dogs.
-Recently a hotel manager contacted me to remove his hotel listing from the GoPetFriendly.com website.
-When I asked why they decided to stop being pet friendly, this was his response:
+Some accommodations have chosen to stop welcoming canine guests due to problems with dogs barking in the hotel.
+Recently a hotel manager contacted me to remove his hotel listing from GoPetFriendly.com.
+When I asked why they decided to stop being pet-friendly, this was his response:

 [Being pet friendly…] has cost us too much in guest satisfaction and in room rebates to other guests disturbed by barking dogs.
-It is unfortunate because there are a lot of responsible pet owners, but the irresponsible ones have become too much for us to bear.
-We have pet owners sign our policy and provide contact information, but if we need to inform them of their pet’s behavior, they get upset with us when they have to leave dinner or their entertainment venue to quiet down their pet.
-This happens more often than we would like, obviously, and it’s pushed us to the brink.
+This happens more often than we would like, and it’s pushed us to the brink.

-Before you begin traveling together, you’ll need a good understanding of your dog and his limitations.
-It’s our job to keep our dogs out of situations they’re not going to handle well – so if your dog barks a lot at home, a hotel is probably not the right accommodation choice for you.
-Consider staying in a rental property, bed and breakfast, cabin, or with family or friends – somewhere quieter, or with people that he knows who can keep him company.
+Before you travel together, you’ll need to understand your dog’s tendencies and limitations.
+It’s your job to keep your pup out of situations he’s not ready to handle.
+So, if your dog barks a lot at home, a hotel is probably not the right accommodation choice for you.

-If you do need to leave your pet alone in a hotel room, here are some steps you can take take to avoid problems:
+If you must leave your pet alone in a hotel for a short period of time, these steps will help you and your dog avoid problems:

-Staying in hotels with our pets is a privilege, and I hope by remembering that we can avoid any more hotels from revoking their pet friendly policy.
+Staying in pet-friendly hotels is a privilege.
+And it’s our responsibility to avoid causing issues for the hotel or other guests.
 Do you have additional tips for keeping dogs quiet in hotel rooms?
-Leave a note in the comments below!
+Please leave a note in the comments below!